alexhsamuel/apsis/docs/concepts.rst

 - **starting**: The run is starting.
 - **running**: The run has started and is currently running.
 - **success**: The run has completed successfully.
-- **failure**: The run has run amd completed unsuccesfully.
+- **failure**: The run has run and completed unsuccesfully.
 - **skipped**: The run was skipped without running.
-- **error**: A problem occurred and the run was not started.
-For example, the run is configured incorrectly, or Apsis was unable to start the program.
+- **error**: Some other problem has occured with the run.
+This can include a problem with Apsis itself; with the job configuration; or the runtime environment (for instance, a host is unresponsive).
+The run may or may not have started or completed, depending on the nature of the error.

+Each run includes a log of state transition times with additional details.

 State Model
 ===========